Release notes

 Added: New template

-Organizations can use templates of algorithm descriptions from vendors in the web form.
-From now on, organizations can also use the new template to publish the description of the algorithm "Secure email using business rules, DLP algorithm" (from Contec BV).
+In the web form, organizations can use templates for algorithm descriptions from vendors.
+From now on, organizations can also use the new template to publish the description of the algorithm 'Secure emailing based on business rules, DLP algorithm' (from Contec BV).

 Modified: Web form

-The Theme field was limited to selecting three policy areas in which the algorithm is used.
+The Theme field was limited to selecting three policy areas in which the algorithm is deployed.
 This limit has now been removed.

 November 2024